Top 10 Highest Mountains in the World

 Photo: Mount Dhaulagiri

 Dhaulagiri was first climbed in 1960 by a Swiss-Austrian expedition led by Max Eiselin.
-The team followed the southeast ridge to the summit, the most commonly used route today.
+The team followed the northeast ridge to the summit, which is still the standard route today.
 However, the mountain has also been climbed via its north and northwest faces, and several other challenging courses have yet to be successfully ascended.

 Dhaulagiri is a popular destination for experienced mountaineers.
 Still, it is also considered a technically challenging and dangerous mountain due to its high altitude, extreme weather conditions, and avalanche hazards.
 As with all high-altitude mountain climbing, proper training, acclimatization, and equipment are essential for a successful and safe ascent of Dhaulagiri.